CrypticSignal/video-quality-metrics/README.md

                         Specify the preset(s) to use.
   -psnr, --calculate-psnr
                         Enable PSNR calculation in addition to VMAF (default: disabled).
+  -sc, --show-commands  Show the FFmpeg commands that are being run.
   -ssim, --calculate-ssim
                         Enable SSIM calculation in addition to VMAF (default: disabled).
   -t x, --encode-length x